 The First-Time Home Buyers Tax Credit (HBTC) is a non-refundable tax credit for eligible home buyers who buy a qualifying home after January 27, 2009.
 If you have a disability or are buying a home for a relative with a disability, you do not have to be a first-time home buyer.

 Value of the Home Buyers Tax Credit

 The value of the Home Buyers Tax Credit is based on $5000 multiplied by the lowest federal income tax rate for the year.
-In 2013 the lowest federal income tax rate is 15 percent, so the value of the HBTC would be $750.
+In 2013 the lowest federal income tax rate was 15 percent, and it remains the same in 2014, so the value of the HBTC would be $750.

 Who is Eligible for the First-Time Home Buyers Tax Credit?

 You are eligible if you

 buy a qualifying home and